 I’ve also gone a step further and have fermented this salsa, which means it’ll last for months in my fridge.
 By fermenting, I just mean I left it on my counter for 2 days, then stuck it in the fridge.
 Doing this allows good bacteria (lactic acid bacteria – aka – probiotics) to thrive.
 Eating fermented foods can help improve digestive health and gut health.
 It’s also a traditional method of food preservation.
 By fermenting the salsa, I’ve increased its shelf life, which means I can eat this homemade salsa when tomatoes are no longer in season (you can read this to learn more about lacto-fermentation).
 If you don’t want to ferment yours, that’s absolutely okay – this habanero salsa also tastes awesome when eaten immediately too.

 To spice this salsa, I used the usual suspects as well as one unusual suspect.
-The usuals: cumin, fine sea salt (you must use good quality salt if fermenting – avoid using iodized salt), and freshly ground black pepper.
+The usuals: cumin, fine sea salt (you must use good quality salt if fermenting), and freshly ground black pepper.
 The unusual: smoked paprika.
-Ooh, that smoked paprika gives this salsa that extra oomph.
+Smoked paprika gives this salsa extra oomph.
 It’s good, so don’t leave it out!

 If you’re a fan of habaneros, make my habanero chili after you try this salsa.